Comedian Gilbert Gottfried dead at 67

 "Nobody had ever heard of that insurance company before," Gottfried told CBSLA in 2017.
 "They wanted me to be the duck and the rest is history."

-Gilbert, a documentary on Gottfried's life and career, was released in 2017, featuring he and his wife, Dara Kravitz.
+Gilbert, a documentary on Gottfried's life and career, was released in 2017, featuring him and his wife, Dara Kravitz.

 Fellow comedians mourned him on social media Tuesday after news of his death was released.